EllaKaye/interference-arcade/README.md

 My main focus has been bringing the Python code I'd written 13 years earlier for v1 up-to-date.
 I didn't want an LLM to write any of the game code for me.
 They were invaluable in other ways though.
 I used ChatGPT to ask about the most Pythonic way of achieving particular goals (providing it with the minimum context/example to get a useful response), and in doing so developed a much greater understanding of Python features like list comprehension and effective use of classes.
 I also used ChatGPT to help debug error messages, and for questions about the Arcade library.

 As I continued to work on the game, I started to prefer Claude.ai over ChatGPT, especially for code.
-In particular, I used it to help with creating the different views for the game (i.e. the menu, instructions, round over and game over screens, in addition to the game itself), and how to switch between them, maintaining game state.
+In particular, I asked it for help with creating the different views for the game (i.e. the menu, instructions, round over and game over screens, in addition to the game itself), and how to switch between them, maintaining game state.

 ## About next steps